Geeksltd/MSharp.Docs/how-to/uiComposition/viewComponents.md

 ## Implementation

-There are 2 different ways to do this
+There are 2 different ways to do this:

 1) Simply Add the Module to multiple Pages.